Board of Directors

 She went on to choose the youngest rural family medicine program in Ontario, which was located in Sudbury (previously affiliated with U. of Ottawa, but now having its own name of NOSM) and was Resident Chief.

 Nathalie then set up Practice in Thornbury and has served in various functions at Meaford Hospital – since the Fall of 1998.
-She is currently the Chief of Staff and is involved in the Physician and Nurse Practitioner Council Group and the Grey Bruce OHT Planning Committee.
+She is past Chief of Staff and is involved in the Physician and Nurse Practitioner Council Group and the Grey Bruce OHT Planning Committee.

 She enjoys volunteering as Volunteer Physician in local fundraising or sports events when they can occur (pre and during COVID).
 She very much enjoys walking, hiking, kayaking and spending time with family.